opendevstack/opendevstack.github.io/doc/getting-started.md

 **Important: The credentials provided in the guide are only meant to be used within the local test installation.
 For use in production you will have to customize paths, URLs and credentials!**

 ## Requirements
-The following requirements have to be met to setup a local environment
+The following requirements have to be met to setup a local environment.
+**Important: We assume, you will have a full functional internet connection**

 ### Git
 We use Git as code repository, so you have to be familiar to work with [Git](https://git-scm.com/ "Git").
 ### Vagrant